cruise-automation/webviz/packages/webviz-core/src/panels/Plot/index.help.md

 The values plotted are specified through Webviz's [topic path syntax](/help/topic-path-syntax).
 When you select multiple values (by using a slice) the plot turns into a scatter plot.

-The timestamp is taken from the `message.header.stamp` field of the topic.
-If it is not available, a warning is shown, and we fall back to the latest `/webviz/clock` value (which is not very accurate).
+The timestamp is taken from either the time the message was received, or the `message.header.stamp` field of the topic, depending on the dropdown.

 You can zoom by scrolling, and pan by dragging.
 Double-click to reset.